subsquid/docs/docs/query-squid/queries.md

   channelByUniqueInput(where: { handle: "Joy Channel" }) {
     id
     handle
+  }
+}
 ```

-### Relation entity queries

-Please look at the cross-filters documentation.

 ### Filter query results / search queries

 #### **The `where` argument**

 You can use the `where` argument in your queries to filter results based on some field’s values.
-You can even use multiple filters in the same where clause using the `AND` or the `OR` operators.
+You can even use multiple filters in the same `where` clause using the `AND` or the `OR` operators.

 For example, to fetch data for a channel named `Joy Channel`: